MrAirspace/aircraft-flight-schedules/README.md

 # Data Processing
 Each day, ADSBlol publishes ADS-B data in two versions: prod-0 and staging-0.
 The largest file (by file size) is selected for each day.

-After extracting the data, only the 'full' ADS-B transmissions are retained - approximately 1 out of every 4 transmissions.
-This ensures that processing all cumulative data for each quarter of a year remains feasible:
+After extracting the data, ADS-B transmissions are retained for all aircraft, but only about 1 in every 4 messages per aircraft is kept - more specifically the detailed ones, not the basic intermediate transmissions.
+This ensures that processing the cumulative data for each quarter of a year remains feasible:
 ![full transmission only](https://github.com/user-attachments/assets/b029b3a1-c431-4c2a-8b52-21170b2b1d30)